 If you are a breastfeeding mum, consider keeping water bottles and snacks handy in the nursery so you can care for yourself while you feed your baby.

 When you’re navigating your home in the middle of the night to feed and change your newborn, it is easiest to keep everything you need on hand.
-Many parents find that keeping everything in one place makes it easier to find the items they need the most when they are fighting exhaustion.
 If you are bottle feeding, create one organised cabinet for formula, bottles, and muslins using colour bins and baskets.
 If you are breastfeeding, keep a small basket of muslins and nipple cream in the same location where you nurse each night.

 As your baby grows into a toddler, their needs and abilities will change.
 Before they start moving, little thought may be given to the stairs in your home.
 Once they are rolling, and crawling, you will want to secure your stairs to prevent a tumble.
 Standard baby gates aren’t always the best fit for awkward stairways or large openings, but the KiddyGuard roller blind gate can be adjusted to fit most spaces.
 Disappearing when not in use and with no bar to trip over, the KiddyGuard is an easy to fit retractable stair guard and doorway barrier.
 There are three luxury models to choose from; the KiddyGuard Assure and KiddyGuard Accent (both fit up to 100cm spaces); or the extra-wide KiddyGuard Avant (up to 120cm).